michal-h21/make4ht/README.md

     Make:match("html$", "tidy -m -xml -utf8 -q -i ${filename}")

 It tests filenames with `Lua` pattern matching and on matched items will execute command or function, specified in the second argument.
-Parameters are the same as in previous section, except `filename`, which contains generated output name.
+For functions, two arguments are passed, first one is the current filename, the second one table with parameters.
+These parameters are the same as in previous section, except for `filename`, which contains generated output name.

 ### Filters